Automated Interpretability Metrics Do Not Distinguish Trained and Random Transformers: Results

 Anecdotally, we have observed that a significant proportion of SAE latents have non-zero activations only on a single token or a small number of distinct tokens within a text dataset \citep[e.g.,][]{lin_announcing_2024,dooms_tokenized_2024}.
-Hence, a simple measure of the complexity of an SAE latent given a set of maximally activating examples is the degree to which the latent activates on a single token ID or multiple distinct token IDs.
-Specifically, we quantify the number of token IDs in terms of the entropy of the observed distribution of latent activations over tokens (vocabulary items): the greater the entropy, the more `spread out' the latent activations over the vocabulary, and the less token-specific the latent.
+Hence, a simple measure of the complexity of an SAE latent given a set of maximally activating examples is the degree to which the latent activates on a single token ID or multiple distinct IDs.
+Specifically, we quantify the number of token IDs in terms of the entropy of the observed distribution of latent activations over tokens: the greater the entropy, the more `spread out' the latent activations, and the less token-specific the latent.
 We take this distribution to be the total latent activation per token across the set of maximally activating examples used to generate explanations for auto-interpretability.
+We show the relationship between entropy and `fuzzing' AUROC score for individual latents in Appendix~\ref{app:ent_fuzz_auroc}.

 We include the entropy of the observed distributions of latent activations over token IDs in the last row of Figure~\ref{fig:all_metrics}.
-The negative control variant displays a consistently high entropy, which is to be expected given that the embedding for a given token ID is sampled IID from a Gaussian on each occurrence of the token, i.e., a token does not have a consistent embedding vector (Section~\ref{sec:results}).
+The negative control variant displays a consistently high entropy, which is to be expected given that the embedding for a given token ID is sampled i.i.d. from a Gaussian on each occurrence of the token, i.e., a token does not have a consistent embedding vector (Section~\ref{sec:results}).
 For the trained variant, the entropy increases across layers, i.e., the further into the model, the less likely the maximally activating examples for each latent contain activations concentrated on a single token.
 This is also expected: at later layers, we expect more abstract features that are less similar to token embeddings.
-Finally, the entropy for randomized models tends to be lower than either the trained or control variants, indicating that latents are activated specifically at a single token ID or a small number of IDs.
+Finally, the entropy for randomized models tends to be lower than for either the trained or control variants, indicating that latents are activated specifically at one or a few IDs.